-If you are able to, do some light exercise, like walking, biking, swimming, or yoga.
+If you’re able to, do some light exercise, like walking, biking, swimming, or yoga.

-As someone with Crohn’s disease, you should always be having open conversations with your doctor about your symptoms.
-This is so your doctor can monitor your treatment plan and make changes when necessary.
+If you live with Crohn’s disease, it’s important to feel comfortable speaking openly with your doctor about your symptoms.
+With the right feedback, your doctor can monitor your treatment plan and make changes when necessary.
 Crohn’s disease is a life-long condition and requires ongoing treatment.

 Symptoms of a blockage include: